August 11, 2022

 4-H members in grades 9-12 interested in showcasing apparel design and production knowledge share their understanding and use of design elements and principles within one of three classes.
 The member selects one of four categories in their chosen class.
 The four categories are athletic wear, formal wear, everyday wear, and costume.

 - Fashion Revue Class: Fashion Revue is for clothing project area members who will model an outfit of one to three pieces that they have constructed, hand-knitted, machine-knitted, or crocheted during the current 4-H year.

-- $15 Challenge Class: The $15 Challenge is for 4-Hers to model an outfit purchased for $15 or less from resale venues (garage sales, consignment or thrift stores, etc) that represents an intended use for the selected outfit.
-The participant should have had individual or group experiences in choosing shopping alternatives, evaluating fit, quality and construction features, price, and cost comparison.
+- $15 Challenge Class: The $15 Challenge is for 4-H members to model an outfit purchased for $15 or less from resale venues such as garage sales, consignment, or thrift stores, etc., that represents an intended use for the selected outfit.
+The participant should have had individual or group experiences: choosing shopping alternatives; evaluating fit, quality, and construction features; and comparing prices.
 A receipt is required.

-- Clothing Selection Class: Clothing selection is for selected or purchased outfits that represent the 4-Her's goal or intended use, based on individual or group experiences in choosing shopping alternatives, evaluating fit, quality and construction features, price and cost comparison.
+- Clothing Selection Class: Clothing selection is for selected or purchased outfits that represent the 4-H member’s goal or intended use based on individual or group experiences: choosing shopping alternatives; evaluating fit, quality, and construction features; and comparing prices.

-Iowa State Fair 4-H Awardrobe Clothing Event Youth Checklist
+Awardrobe Clothing Event Youth Checklist

 - Please review the orientation video for information on how to fill out your report form.

 - Please review the Awardrobe Exhibitor Letter for information on preparing for your Awardrobe event experience.

 - Fill out the Awardrobe Clothing Event Report Form 4HP 5091.
 You may use the Awardrobe Judges Comment Form 4HP 5090 to become familiar with the judging criteria.
 Visit our forms webpage for more information on using 4-H forms and documents.